heilaaks/snippy/docs/dev/SCRIBBLING.md

 ## Exporting solutions
 ######################

+1. Export solutions into yaml file.
+Filename is not defined in command line.
+(DONE) snippet export --solution

-1. Exporting solutions into yaml file (DONE) snippet export --solution snippet export --solution -f ./defined-solutions.yaml
+2. Export solutions into yaml file.
+Filename is defined in command line.
+(DONE) snippet export --solution -f ./defined-solutions.yaml

-2. Exporting defined solution with filename from command line (DONE) snippet export --solution -d a96accc25dd23ac0 -f ./defined-solutions.text
+3. Export solution based on message digest.
+Filename is defined in command line and in solution data.
+(DONE) snippet export --solution -d a96accc25dd23ac0 -f ./defined-solutions.text

+4. Export solution based on message digest.
+Filename not defined in solution data or in command line.
+(DONE) snippet export --solution -d a96accc25dd23ac0

-3. Exporting defined solution with filename coming from solution data (DONE) snippet export --solution -d a96accc25dd23ac0
+5. Export solution based on message digest.
+Filename is defined in solution data but not in command line.
+(DONE) snippet export --solution -d a96accc25dd23ac0

-4. Exporting defined solution when filename is not defined in command line or in solution data (DONE) snippet export --solution -d a96accc25dd23ac0
+6. Export solution based on message digest.
+Filename is not defined in command line or in solution data.
+(DONE) snippet export --solution -d a96accc25dd23ac0

+7. Export solution template to default file.
+(DONE) snippy export --solution --template

 ######################
 ## Importing snippet